Mr-Koldin109/hello-world/README.md

 # hello-world
-Simple test program to get familiar with github
+Sample test program to get familiar with github